-Designed to integrate flawlessly with the E-Series Satellite Digital Audio Network router or WheatNet-IP Audio Over IP network, the E-6 control surfaces allow you to easily create large - or small - platform-based systems that are exceptionally user-friendly and flexible.
+Designed to integrate flawlessly with the E-series Satellite digital audio network router, the E-6 control surfaces allow you to easily create large- or small- platform-based systems that are exceptionally user-friendly and flexible.
 The E-6 control surface has major market features: event recall, both bus-minus and mix-minus, and four aux mixes-all with dedicated talk-back systems.
 The E-6 also has four monitor outputs, and standard EQ, dynamics, panning, and mic processing on all channels (simultaneously).
 It supports multiple arrays of programmable input channel and master panel switches for customized functions like phone, intercom, salvos, or machine commands.
 The E-6 drives a user-supplied VGA monitor display, via the Embedded E-6 Graphic User Interface (GUI), providing hi-res REALTIME graphic displays, production tools, and set up screens (security protected by multilevel pass codes).
-An RJ-45 Audio Transport MIXER connector on the rear of the control surface serves as the link between the surface and the network system in the event you have a TDM-based system.
+An RJ-45 Audio Transport MIXER connector on the rear of the control surface serves as the link between the surface and the network system.